Ahmadjajja/Social_Real_Estate_System_Mobile_App_Frontend/README.md

 </p>

-**The FRONT_END of the Real Estate Mobile App** is a truly impressive project, with a wide range of functionalities that make it a must-have for anyone in the real estate industry.
+**The FRONT_END of the Social Real Estate Mobile App** is a truly impressive project, with a wide range of functionalities that make it a must-have for anyone in the real estate industry.
 It includes-
 * authentication functionality to ensure secure access, as well as
 * A dashboard and a landing page to help users navigate the app with ease.
 * Users can view properties, add new properties, delete properties, and even update existing ones.